lynnfaraday/aresmush.com/_root/mush-101/mu-glossary.md

 title: MUSH 101 - MUSH Glossary
 description:
 layout: mush-101
-prevstep: important-commands
+prevstep: telling-your-story
 nextstep: learn-more
 tags:
 - roleplay
 - characters
 ---

-Here are some important MUSH terms you might encounter.
+Here are some MUSH terms you might encounter.

 **Admin** - The administrators who run the game.
 They are like the producers and directors of a TV show.
 Also known as Wizards or Staff.